 - Aids in debugging file transfer protocols or compression algorithms.

-command allows you to monitor multiple files simultaneously, making it invaluable for troubleshooting systems with interconnected logs.
-Each file’s output is displayed with a header, clearly indicating its source.
+Furthermore, the tail command lets you monitor multiple files at once, making it invaluable for troubleshooting systems with interconnected logs.
+Each file’s output shows with a header, clearly marking its source.

 Scenario 1: Monitoring Access and Error Logs Side-by-Side